Lavaburn/puppet-razor/README.markdown

 * If you want to download/extract a microkernel,
 	- Do not set microkernel_url to undef.
 (Default : puppetlabs precompiled)
 	- puppet/archive module

+## Notes

+The dependency on reidmv/yamlfile is causing issues in Puppet 6.
+This will require a different solution.

+Shiro Authentication is not fully tested.
+See notes in lib/puppet/provider/razo_rest.rb ?

+SSL/TLS is not fully tested.

 ## Usage

 It is highly recommended to put secret keys in Hiera-eyaml and use automatic parameter lookup